steverafferty/leadconduit-integrations/index.md

 Sources are used for reporting, answering questions such as: “How many leads did Vendor X send in to this flow last month?”
 Each source may also have **acceptance criteria rules** defined for it, which allows the flow to immediately reject leads that don’t meet some bare minimum requirements.
 For example, if a particular vendor must always provide a valid postal code, this could be defined as a rule on that source.

 Once a lead has been accepted in the flow, it proceeds to the remaining predefined **steps**.
-One type of step is called a **recipient** (in the UI, this type of step is presented as an “Enhancement” or “Delivery” step; from the standpoint of an integration developer, they’re essentially the same).
+One type of step is called a **recipient**.
+In the UI, this type of step is presented as an “Enhancement” or “Recipient” (formerly "Delivery") step; from the standpoint of an integration developer, they’re essentially the same.
 This kind of step is where LeadConduit makes HTTP requests of other services, via a particular **outbound integration**.
 These integrations and how they work is the main subject of this guide, but at a high level they define what data is sent where, in what format, and how the response from that service is parsed.
 They also control how data will be added to the lead from that point on in the flow, which is referred to as **appended data**.

 The other type of step that can be added to a flow are **filter** steps, which define criteria to stop processing and reject a lead.
 These are similar to the acceptance criteria mentioned previously, but they apply to leads from _all_ sources, and they can be placed after recipient steps.
 That means that their rules can also use appended data.
 For example, after a recipient step that sends the lead’s email address to an email-verification service, there would probably be a filter step immediately following it, with a rule such as, “if the email-verification service responded that this email is fraudulent, then stop processing now”.